[3.13] Smokemantra's Blade Blast Inquisitor - Budget Friendly - 7k+ eHP

 - Farrul's Fur

-Alternatively, it is perfectly fine to use Wands for the leveling process, which is what I did myself until I got an Eclipse Staff.
+If you want to use a Staff since early levels, sadly no unique is particularly good, so I would suggest getting any rare that is cheap and has decent damage affixes.
+Alternatively, it is perfectly fine to use Wands for the leveling process, which is what I did myself until I finished the story acts and got an Eclipse Staff.

-Considering unique Staves, our best option is Disintegrator.
-This unique Elder Staff gives a lot of damage and is the best option if you don't want to craft your own Staff or hunt for the right affixes on a rare one.
+This unique Elder Staff gives a lot of damage and is the best option if you don't want to craft your own Staff at all (even though you should since it's so easy with Harvest) or hunt for the right affixes on a rare one on the market.
 It does however come with a potential drawback: it introduces the Siphoning Charge mechanic, which has the potential to give us high amounts of damage at the cost of dealing damage to us with the more Siphoning Charges we have, therefore we may want to skip it if we consider that this will directly hurt our survivability.
 If we wanted to capitalize on this extra risk, we would have to get Elder or Shaper items (Disintegrator gives us 1 maximum Siphoning Charge for every Elder or Shaper item equipped).
 To counter this risk we would need Armour/Physical Damage Reduction, which we don't normally get.

-For a rare Staff, our preferred base is either an Eclipse Staff if we want the Crit Chance implicit, or an Imperial Staff if we want the Block Chance implicit (this doesn't really need to be an Imperial, since the base type will only affect Physical DPS, which we don't care about, so we can use any alternative like a Primordial Staff, Lathi, etc.).
+Regarding a rare Staff, our preferred base is either an Eclipse Staff if we want the Crit Chance implicit, or an Imperial Staff if we want the Block Chance implicit (this doesn't really need to be an Imperial, since the base type will only affect Physical DPS, which we don't care about, so we can use any alternative like a Primordial Staff, Lathi, etc.).
 It has to be a Staff and not a Warstaff, because Warstaves are primarily for Attacks instead of Spells and won't roll Caster mods that are useful for us.
 Both Crit and Block staves are good.
-In a very endgame scenario, which is if we have a very high Crit Chance already (well above 90%), a Block Staff would be the better choice because it will give more survivability.
+In an endgame scenario, which is if we have tons of Crit Chance already (read: close to 100%), a Block Staff would be the better choice because it will give more survivability; this is especially true for 3.13 after the buffs to Inquisitor Crit Chance nodes.

-The strongest affixes to put on the Staff seem to be +3 to level of Physical Spell gems (there is also +2 levels to All Spell gems as an alternative, and it's actually possible to get both, which is very strong but obviously expensive), % increased Spell Damage (the spell damage + elemental as extra chaos craft is a very solid and handy alternative, this will be one of our go-to crafts), Crit Chance for Spells and Crit Multiplier.
-Examples of other useful affixes are Cast Speed, chance to deal Double Damage, % Physical as Extra Elemental Damage, Flat Elemental Damage for Spells.
-When starting out, I recommend going for nice values of % Spell Damage, base damage to spells, crit affixes (global or specifically for spells) or Cast Speed.
+As I mentioned, the strongest affix is +3 to level of Physical Spell gems but there's alternatives.
+There is also +2 levels to All Spell gems as an alternative, and it's actually possible to get both but that would be expensive, % increased Spell Damage (the spell damage + elemental as extra chaos craft is a very solid and handy alternative, and in some cases even stronger than the T1 affix, this will be one of our go-to crafts), Crit Chance for Spells and Crit Multiplier.
+Examples of other useful affixes are Cast Speed, any chance to deal Double Damage, % Physical as Extra Elemental Damage, Flat Elemental Damage for Spells.
+When starting out, I recommend going for nice values of % Spell Damage, base damage to spells, crit affixes (global or specifically for spells) or Cast Speed, remember there's no need to make some huge Staff when we're starting, that can be dealt with later.
+Relevant influences for the Staff that I would recommend are Shaper and Redeemer, as these have the strongest mods for us, especially Shaper, although influence is not a necessity since most of the strongest mods are not from influence.

 On this same note, we can choose to buy or craft a Shaper/Elder influenced Ring that has both Assassin's Mark and Crit Multiplier.
 If we have this, we can make use of Mark of the Shaper.
 This unique Ring gives us Life, ES, percentual and flat damage, and if we also use a Shaper/Elder Ring, it also gives us Stun Immunity against Spells and up to 96% Spell Damage.
 See above for an example of this Ring setup.
-Prices will surely vary, but my Shaper/Elder Ring cost me a total of about 4ex including the Awakener Orb I used, which was luckily self-found (the Ring didn't turn out that good but it definitely does its job), and my Mark Ring cost me 50c.
+Prices will surely vary, but my Shaper/Elder Ring (from 3.10) cost me a total of about 4ex including the Awakener Orb I used, which was luckily self-found (the Ring didn't turn out that good but it definitely does its job), and my Mark Ring cost me 50c.
+Alternatively, since crafting is so accesible in 3.11 I also highly suggest crafting a second rare Ring, which will be very strong as well if we choose the right mods.

 For the Boots, remember to get as much Movement Speed as possible on them, or alternatively use the 20% Movement Speed + chance to gain Onslaught craft (which is the best bench craft for us) or any suitable alternative.
 If we have a lot of currency, a strong and popular option is to get a pair of Boots that has Tailwind, Elusive, or better yet both of them.
 Elusive is probably better for us than Tailwind, because Tailwind is not directly linked to damage for us and Elusive gives us Dodge.
 As of 3.11 we can get Elusive from the Passive Tree, which is a very useful alternative, but it's still better if we have it on our Boots because it would allow us to use the 3 passive points on something else.
 An example of ideal Boots would be a pair of Evasion/ES Two-Toned Boots with Life, Movement Speed, Elusive and 3 Resistance suffixes (Boots like these will be quite expensive).

 The Gear slots that are not mentioned can be filled with rare items, we just have to remember to always cap our Elemental Resistances and grab all the Life we can.
+One particularly good alternative is Warlord Gloves, since Warlord influence can give useful affixes like % Spell Damage and Culling Strike.
 Apart from that, get any affix that is useful, such as ES, Crit Chance and Multiplier, Cast Speed, AoE, etc.

 For our Jewels, the best thing to have is "increased maximum Life" in them, and then we can get ES, damage or any utility.
 I recommend using only one Abyss Jewel (placed in a Stygian Vise Belt) and using regular Jewels for the Skill Tree slots.

-Cluster Jewels have been nerfed for 3.11 and it's now pretty hard to get ideal ones, so I recommend saving this for later when we have more currency to min-max.
+I recommend starting out without these and saving this point for later when we have more currency to min-max.

 For our Large Cluster ideally we want an 8 Passive and 2 Socket Jewel that grants Elemental or Spell Damage.